jeremystake/jeremystake/README.md

 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: for me
-- today my birthday cool
+- today my birthday cool day